Norwich Terrier

 Characteristics

-In order to successfully train a dog, you must first understand how his learning processes work.
-Then all practical exercises will be easier for you as an owner and for your dog.
-With rewards and treats you can achieve a lot with dogs.
-You can easily teach the Norwich Terrier, he learns quickly, for example retrieving.
-If you choose a Norwich Terrier as your best friend, you will definitely have a loyal companion who will love you more than himself.
+This breed is suitable for beginners.
+In order to train a dog successfully, you first need to understand how the learning process works.
+This will make all practical exercises easier for you as the owner and for your dog.
+You can achieve a lot with dogs using rewards and treats.
+The Norwich Terrier is easy to teach and learns quickly, for example retrieving.
+If you choose a Norwich Terrier as your best friend, you will definitely have a loyal companion who loves you more than he loves himself.

-This short-legged, compact terrier was focused on people from the very beginning.
-He therefore makes an excellent family dog.
-He seems to be getting more and more popular recently.
-He is a bright, lively, happy, playful and child-friendly sprite.
-He is of stable disposition and has a robust constitution, is not very susceptible to disease.
-The Norwich Terrier is by far not a barker.
+This short-legged, compact terrier was human-oriented from the very beginning.
+That is why it is an excellent family dog.
+Recently, he seems to be becoming more and more popular.
+He is a bright, lively, cheerful, playful and child-friendly sprite.
+It has a stable temperament, a robust constitution and is not very susceptible to illness.
+The Norwich Terrier is not a barker.

-Attitude: The adaptable terrier is comfortable even in a small city apartment and does not need too much exercise.
-The hard, coarse hair should be lightly trimmed regularly.
-He is somewhat prone to dental problems.
+The adaptable terrier also feels at home in a small city apartment and does not need much exercise.
+The hard, rough coat should be lightly trimmed regularly.
+It is somewhat prone to dental problems.

 Coat care: